lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 I'm not going to talk about external plugins since it's just the case of downloading, using and configuring them.

-Instead, I'm going to focus on providing examples of internal plugins so you can help you get some inspiration to design your own.
+Instead, I'm going to focus on providing examples of internal plugins so it can help you get some inspiration to design your own.
 Let's go!

 ### Register components globally